-For Long Point Crown Marsh, Long Point Provincial Park, and Long Point Tip ground herbicide application may occur any time between August 15th - October 31st, 2020; however, the majority of ground treatment will most likely occur after Labour Day (September 8) and be completed by the end of September.
-Herbicide application is intended to occur prior to the opening of waterfowl season on September 26th, 2020.
-Application will not occur on Waterfowler Heritage Day on September 19th, 2020.
+For Long Point Crown Marsh, Long Point Provincial Park, Turkey Point Provincial Park and Long Point Tip ground herbicide application may occur any time between August 15th - October 31st, 2020.
+Herbicide application is intended to occur prior to the opening of waterfowl season on September 25th, 2021.
+Application will not occur on Waterfowler Heritage Day on September 18th, 2021.

-Operations in the private lands of Turkey Point, Lower Big Creek and Long Point may occur between August 15th and October 31st.
+Operations in the private lands of Long Point may occur between August 15th and October 31st.